bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 - `**one and _two_**` for **one and _two_**.
 - `_one and *two*_` for _one and *two*_.

-The nesting possibilities of the *Commonmark specification* are endless, but only a few combinations are meaningful in practice.
+The nesting possibilities of the *CommonMark specification* are endless, but only a few combinations are meaningful in practice.

 ## Which formatting characters are the best choice?

-At first sight _Commonmark_ treats the asterisk `*` and the underscore `_` as equally appropriate options to mark either light or strong emphasis.
+At first sight _CommonMark_ treats the asterisk `*` and the underscore `_` as equally appropriate options to mark either light or strong emphasis.
 But the _Markdown_ concept suggests — at least to me — to use underscores for light emphasis, because they have a smaller footprint in the _Markdown_.
 The asterisks are thicker and suit the strong emphasis.

-I haven’t checked the specification for this argument, but the asterisks are the only possible option in _Commonmark_ to strongly emphasize characters inside of words.
+I haven’t checked the specification for this argument, but the asterisks are the only possible option in _CommonMark_ to strongly emphasize characters inside of words.
 We sometimes want to emphasize the first letter of some words to mark their abbreviation for example:

 `**H**yper-**T**ext **M**arkup **L**anguage`&emsp;for&emsp;**H**yper-**T**ext **M**arkup **L**anguage is working fine.